Zerobaseone

-Zerobaseone debuted on July 10, 2023, with the extended play (EP) Youth in the Shade and was commercially successful upon release, selling over two million units, peaked number one on South Korean Circle Album Chart, and was among the best-selling albums worldwide, according to International Federation of the Phonographic Industry (IFPI).
+Zerobaseone debuted on July 10, 2023, with the extended play (EP) Youth in the Shade and was commercially successful upon release, selling over two million units, peaking at number one on South Korean Circle Album Chart and being included among the best-selling albums worldwide of the year according to International Federation of the Phonographic Industry (IFPI).
 In addition, the EP's lead single, "In Bloom", charted on Billboard Global 200.
-The group earned a "Rookie Grand Slam" (2023–2024) by sweeping the 10 Rookie of the Year awards from different domestic award ceremonies, including Golden Disc Awards, MAMA Awards, Melon Music Awards, and Seoul Music Awards.
-They will be active for two years and six months.
+The group earned a "Rookie Grand Slam" (2023–2024) by sweeping the ten Rookie of the Year awards at different domestic award ceremonies, including Golden Disc Awards, MAMA Awards, Melon Music Awards, and Seoul Music Awards.